NaluCFD/Nalu/docs/source/user/build_spack.rst

          ..
    make

-There is also a script available for this `here <https://github.com/NaluCFD/NaluSpack/blob/master/spack_config/do-configNalu-Spack.sh>`__.
+There are also scripts available for this `here <https://github.com/NaluCFD/NaluSpack/blob/master/spack_config>`__.
 This should allow you to have a build of Nalu in which you are able to continuosly modify the source code and rebuild.

 Development Build of Trilinos